Seeking Compensation if You Were Not Wearing a Seat Belt in a Crash

 How does this law affect a potential claim if you were injured in a car crash while not wearing your seatbelt?
 Can you still pursue compensation for your injuries if you were not at fault for the collision?

-The trusted Portland car accident lawyers at Rizk Law have extensive knowledge of the defenses at-fault drivers and their insurance companies may use against accident victims.
+A trusted auto accident lawyer that is based in Portland, OR at Rizk Law have extensive knowledge of the defenses at-fault drivers and their insurance companies may use against accident victims.
 We are available to discuss Oregon’s seat belt law and how it may impact your potential claim during a free, no-obligation consultation.

 Seat Belt Law in Oregon